scribe-org/Scribe-iOS/README.md

 Scribe is fully open-source and does not collect usage data or ask for system access.
 Feature data is sourced from [Wikidata](https://www.wikidata.org/) and stored in-app, meaning Scribe is a highly responsive experience that does not require an internet connection.

-See the [presentation slides](https://docs.google.com/presentation/d/16ld_rCbwJCiAdRrfhF-Fq9Wm_ciHCbk_HCzGQs6TB1Q/edit?usp=sharing) for [Wikidata Data Reuse Days 2022](https://diff.wikimedia.org/event/wikidata-data-reuse-days-2022/) or the [blog post by Wikimedia Tech News](https://tech-news.wikimedia.de/en/2022/03/18/lexicographical-data-for-language-learners-the-wikidata-based-app-scribe/) for a full description of the project.
-Those interested in helping are also welcome to join us in the [community discussions](https://github.com/scribe-org/Scribe-iOS/discussions)!
+See the [presentation slides](https://docs.google.com/presentation/d/16ld_rCbwJCiAdRrfhF-Fq9Wm_ciHCbk_HCzGQs6TB1Q/edit?usp=sharing) for [Wikidata Data Reuse Days 2022](https://diff.wikimedia.org/event/wikidata-data-reuse-days-2022/) and the [blog post by Wikimedia Tech News](https://tech-news.wikimedia.de/en/2022/03/18/lexicographical-data-for-language-learners-the-wikidata-based-app-scribe/) for a full description of the project.
+Those interested in contributing are also welcome to join us in the [community discussions](https://github.com/scribe-org/Scribe-iOS/discussions)!

 # **Contents**<a id="contents"></a>